 Japan's financial watchdog to step up scrutiny of ESG claims, says new chief

-Japanese regulators will step up scrutiny of financial products claiming to be environmentally friendly and look out for "greenwashing," or the exaggeration of green credentials, the new head of the country's financial watchdog said on Wednesday.

-TOKYO -Japanese regulators will step up scrutiny of financial products claiming to be environmentally friendly and look out for "greenwashing," or the exaggeration of green credentials, the new head of its financial watchdog said on Wednesday.
+TOKYO: Japanese regulators will step up scrutiny of financial products claiming to be environmentally friendly and look out for "greenwashing", or the exaggeration of green credentials, the new head of its financial watchdog said on Wednesday (Aug 4).

 The comments by Junichi Nakajima, who became the commissioner of the Financial Services Agency last month, come as global regulators have been trying to protect investors from greenwashing.